juletx/academic-website/content/en/authors/julen-etxaniz/_index.md

   - course: BS in Informatics Engineering
     institution: University of the Basque Country (UPV/EHU)
     year: 2017-2021
+  - course: Master in Language Analysis and Processing
+    institution: University of the Basque Country (UPV/EHU)
+    year: 2021-2022

 # Social/Academic Networking
 # For available icons, see: https://wowchemy.com/docs/page-builder/#icons